yumerov/bitcoin-tracker/README.md

 Run the migrations: `php artisan migrate --seed`.

-To run the application run the bash command: `php artisan serve`.
+To run the application run the bash command in console 1: `php artisan serve`.

+**Temp**: In another console run `php artisan schedule:run`.
+After the dockerization is fixed this should be obsolete.

 ### Hooks

+The project's git hooks aim to alert if there is an issue on stage committing and pushing to save CI time to get the feedback.

-`cp pre-commit .git/hooks`
+Run in a bash console `cp pre-commit .git/hooks`.

+### Style

+This feature aims to reduce the code smell by detecting style issues using trusted tools.

+Run in a bash console `composer style`.

 ### Testing

-`composer run test`
+The project's tests aim to guarantee the final product's quality by running scenarios to be sure the application's behavior is as expected.

+Run in a bash console `composer test`.

 ## Check list
 - [ ] Manual testing